p-funk/fegis/README.md

 ### Tool Priming

-To encourage a model to use the cognitive tools, you need to prime it with appropriate instructions.
+To encourage a model to use the cognitive tools, you must first prime it with appropriate instructions.
 For example:

 ```
   Throughout our conversation, use your tools naturally and fluidly.